Graded transcendental functions: an application to four-point amplitudes with one off-shell leg: Introduction

-In this paper, we put forward a general strategy where the knowledge of a formal solution for the master integrals in terms of Chen iterated integrals~\cite{Chen:1977oja} obtained from DEs in canonical form~\cite{Henn:2013pwa} can be exploited to grade the appearing functions by their analytic structure.
-The members of each class are linearly independent when truncated at the last order relevant to the finite part of an amplitude, which prevents eventual cancellations.
 Additionally, we describe a method for the determination of boundary constants suitable in a setting where many functions present in the master integrals are suspected to drop out of the amplitude.
 Specifically, we avoid committing to a functional representation and an investigation of its properties, such as analytic continuation and numerical evaluation.
 Instead, we identify singular one-dimensional kinematic slices where a solution in terms of multiple polylogarithms (MPLs)~\cite{Goncharov:1998kja, Remiddi:1999ew} in one variable is obtained and the expected asymptotic behaviour of the master integrals close to various singular surfaces can be easily enforced.
 Through a matching procedure on the intersections of these slices, we transport all the information to a single point and completely fix the value of all the integrals in terms of a few single-scale integrals.

 These techniques are particularly suited for the computation of three-loop four-point Feynman integrals with massless propagators and one off-shell leg.
 As of today, analytic results for the corresponding two-loop integrals appeared in~\cite{Gehrmann:2000zt, Gehrmann:2001ck} in terms of 2dHPLs, which form a subset of MPLs.
 More recently, these results were extended to higher transcendental weight~\cite{Gehrmann:2023etk} and applied to the computation of two-loop scattering amplitudes for $H$+jet production and the production of a vector boson $V=\gamma^*,Z,W^{\pm}$ and a jet~\cite{Gehrmann:2023zpz}.
 At three loops, results for the simplest ladder topology first appeared in~\cite{DiVita:2014pza}, while the complete set of planar three-loop integrals, including tennis court topologies, was derived in~\cite{Canko:2021xmn}.
 The planar integrals were recently used for the computation of the leading colour three-loop corrections for $V$+jet production~\cite{Gehrmann:2023jyv}.
 First results on a few non-planar topologies appeared in~\cite{Henn:2023vbd} and subsequently in~\cite{Syrrakos:2023mor}.